 Provide alternative scratching places.
 Place in locations that are visible at cat height.
 Find a scratcher that works for your cat, as some cats have different scratching preferences.
 If you notice your cat scratching on your carpet or rugs, try a scratcher that lays on the floor.
 If they focus more on the arms of couches, a hanging scratcher or pole scratcher might be a better fit.

 - Place strategically.
 It should be near the places they usually scratch (like the couch).
 It can help to block access to where they usually scratch as well, so their only option is the scratcher.

 - Use catnip or treats as bait.
-If your cat doesn't immediately take to using the scratchers you provide, try sprinkling some catnip or their favorite treat on the surface of the scratcher to encourage use.
-If your cat is not a fan of catnip, try silver vine - a catnip alternative that is proven to attract cats that catnip doesn't.
+If your cat doesn't immediately take to using the scratchers you provide, try sprinkling some organic catnip or their favorite treat on the surface of the scratcher to encourage use.